Unicon/shib-cas-authn3/README.md

 Configure, build, and deploy IdP external authentication plugin
 ---------------------------------------------------------------
-The first step to update your Shib idp deployment with the CasCallbackServlet.
-This can be done prior to building/deploying the idp war file or if preferred, after the build, the files can be modify/update in the war file before deploying to Tomcat.
+The first step is to update your Shib idp deployment with the CasCallbackServlet.
+This can be done prior to building/deploying the idp war file or if preferred, after the build, the files can be modified/updated in the war file before deploying to Tomcat.
 Previous instructions were based on the idea that the files would be modified post-deployment.
 The recommended installation/deployment of the Shib idp suggest not exploding the Shib war, so these instructions assume you will modify the files ahead of time.